mebra005/iRobot-Maze-Runner/README.md

 Mobile Robotic Project

 A group project for Mobile Robotic class.
 An iRobot Create 2, a modified Roomba made for STEM purposes.
-The main purpose of this project was to make our iRobot create 2 autonomous, so it can automatically traverse the maze using the sensors, camera, different algorithms.
+The main purpose of this project was to make our iRobot create 2 autonomous, so it can automatically traverse the maze using the sensors, camera and different algorithms.

 ## Tools and technologies: